hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting/README.md

 # Awesome Diffusion Models for Weather Forecasting
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green)

 A collection of research papers on Diffusion Models for Weather Forecasting.
+The papers are ordered by date.

+I check Arxiv weekly and add any diffusion-related papers on topics in atmospheric science.
+I might miss the publication of a paper if it is published after its initial upload to Arxiv.

 ## Diffusion Models
 | Model              | Paper                      | Topic                      | Publication    | Date (&darr;) | Links                                         |